ibm-cloud-docs/EventStreams/messagehub122.md

 You can connect new and existing applications to a single-tenant resource.

-## Kafka information

-Message Hub in Alpha is based on Kafka 1.0.

-* No quotas are enforced

-* No multitenancy

-The following Kafka client versions are supported:

-* 1.0
-* 0.11
-* 0.10

-0.9 clients are not supported.

 ## Migration and coexistence

 ### Apps that use VCAP services
 {: notoc}

 If you have an existing app that uses VCAP services, you must make the following code change to ensure it keeps working ...

 ## Alpha limitations

 The current limitations of this Alpha program are as follows:

-- No options: clusters are provisioned with a single Kafka version, with a fixed number of nodes, storage, and a maximum retention period.

-- No authorization just authentication, that is, you cannot apply fine-grained authorization on topics.
+### Not available yet, but coming soon

-- No CLI
+- UI

+- Multi AZ support

-- No user-controlled scaling
+- User-controlled scaling

-- No configuration personalization

-- No Kafka REST 1.0

-- No Schema Registry

-- No MQ Light API

-- No bridges
+- Deeper access controls, including topics

-- No integration with the {{site.data.keyword.cloudaccesstrailfull_notm}} service (previously known as AccessTrail)
+- Integration with the {{site.data.keyword.cloudaccesstrailfull_notm}} service (previously known as AccessTrail)

-- No VPC

-- No BYOK
+### Not currently planned

-- No Kafka Connect
+- Bridges
+- REST messaging and MQ Light APIs